 Learn how to release emotional pain

 Chopra Center co-founder, Dr. David Simon, developed a powerful five-step emotional release process that you can use to let go of stored emotional pain.
 The process is detailed in his book, Free to Love, Free to Heal – and you can also be personally guided in this process at the Chopra Center’s Healing the Heart workshop.
-Learn more about Healing the Heart workshop here.
+Learn more about our Emotional Healing workshops here.

 Proper digestion, with a strong agni, plays a central role in our physical and emotional wellbeing.
 As Ayurveda recognizes, we are not what we eat, but “we are what we digest.”
 By making choices that strengthen our digestive ability, we form the foundation for good health and vitality.